 How to Correct Watering Practices Based on These Signs

-If you notice signs of over-watering, it is important to adjust your watering practices to prevent further damage.
 Reduce the frequency of watering and allow the soil to dry out slightly between waterings.
 Improving drainage in your lawn by aerating or amending the soil can also help to prevent waterlogged conditions.

 When dealing with under-watered grass seed, increase the frequency and/or duration of watering to ensure the seedlings receive enough moisture to thrive.
-Be mindful of the weather conditions and make adjustments accordingly.
-Consider using mulch to help retain moisture in the soil and provide a more favorable environment for the seedlings.

 Regularly monitoring the moisture levels in your lawn and being responsive to the signs of over-watering and under-watering can help you maintain a healthy and thriving lawn.